vehbiyilmaz/lottery-simulator/README.md

 # todos

-    1 - Avoid DOUBLE Value Entry for Nummbers and Star Nummbers given by user
+    Clean Up code and work on  put user inputs in a func